I&O AI For Emergency Dental Calls

 These are the moments where demand slips away because the team is already busy serving customers, patients, or active jobs.

-A caller describing severe tooth pain, facial swelling, a broken tooth, or a child in discomfort wants a calm next step before office hours or schedule availability even come up.
+A caller describing severe tooth pain, facial swelling, a broken tooth, a knocked-out tooth, or a child in discomfort wants a calm first answer and a credible next step before office hours or schedule availability even come up.

-Emergency dental searches often happen at night, on weekends, and between appointment blocks.
-If no one answers, the caller keeps looking for an office that sounds ready.
+Emergency dental searches often happen at night, on weekends, before work, and between appointment blocks.
+If no one answers with a credible next step, the caller keeps dialing until an office sounds prepared.

 Clinical guardrails matter

 Urgent dental calls can involve infection concern, trauma, bleeding, medication questions, pregnancy, medical history, or emergency-room questions.
-The answer must route, not diagnose.
+The answer must capture and hand off, not diagnose or promise treatment.

 What public data says about this buying behavior